MakeSchool-Tutorials/Sushi-Neko-CocosStudio-Cpp/P4-Coding-Simple-Timberman/content.md

 Our next goal is to get the sushi tower to move downward with each of the player's taps.
 Once we get that working we'll be able to add in collision detection!

-Early we mentioned that we want the tower to cycle between the ten pieces we have already created.
+Earlier we mentioned that we want the tower to cycle between the ten pieces we have already created.

 > [action]
 >